 Michalis Kouloumis – violin [3, 4, 8]

-Tracks 1, 3-5, 7-9 and 11-14 have been composed by Michiel van der Meulen.
+Tracks 1, 3-5, 7-9 and 11-14 were composed by Michiel van der Meulen.
 Track 2 is an arrangement of an Albanian folk melody.
 Tracks 6 and 10 are improvisations.
 Track 9 was recorded by Nikos Kollias at Antart Studios (Athens, Greece) on June 22, 2020; 3, 4 and 8 by Udo Pannekeet at Wedgeview Studios (Woerdense Verlaat, Netherlands) on November 21, 2020; 14 in the same studio on July 21, 2021; 5 by Vangelis Apostolou at Studio Vasmaris (Heraklion, Greece) on August 27, 2021; and 1, 2, 7, the finale of 9, and 10-13 by Nikos Kollias at Antart Studios (Athens, Greece) on May 22-24, 2022.
 A few corrective overdubs were recorded by Cengiz Arslanpay at his home studio (Utrecht, Netherlands) on June 26, 2022, and Nikos Paraoulakis at Studio K65 (Athens, Greece) on July 16, 2022.
-The album was mixed and mastered by Vangelis Apostolou at Studio Vasmaris between May 26 and September 25, 2022.
+The album was mixed and mastered by Vangelis Apostolou at Studio Vasmaris between May 26 and November 2, 2022.

 Many thanks are due to: Ross Daly and Labyrinth Musical Workshop for guidance and inspiration • The musicians and studio staff for the great time we spent and the great job they did • Evgenios Voulgaris for inspiring the arrangement of Romanza and his advice on the essence of a big sound • Sergios Voulgaris for advice on devr-i kebîr rhythmic patterns for bendir • Cengiz Arslanpay for explaining metaphors in Ottoman poetry • Pavlos Spyropoulos for lending us his double bass • Remco Busink for modifying our tambura • Sven van der Gijp for extending Kairos Collective to the Netherlands • The Theocharopoulou-Orfanidis and Papaioannou families for hospitality during the Greek recording sessions and friendship in general • My family and inlaws for their generous support of the project • Dominy Clements for proofreading the liner notes • Martine van der Meulen for love and understanding – this album is, as always and more than ever, for you.